BruceEckel/functional_error_handling/Slides.md

 ### The Functional Approach

 - Stop using exceptions
-- Return a “package” combining the answer + potential error
+- Functions return a “package” combining the answer + potential error
-- *Type union* creates a nameless return package:
+- We can do this with a *Type union*:

 **`comprehension2.py`**